tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 [stack overflow](https://stackoverflow.com/questions/23611669/how-to-find-the-created-date-of-a-repository-project-on-github) How to find the created date of a repository project on GitHub? using github api

 ## Other techniques

-cherry-pick: pick any commit by its reference & appended to the current working HEAD

 Nhánh `development` sẽ được merge vào nhánh `release`